shaykat22/shaykat22/README.md

 Areas of Expertise:<br />
 ▬▬▬▬▬▬▬▬▬ <br />
 » Manual Testing: I can write, execute, and evaluate test cases, as well as track and report bugs using tools like Jira.<br />
-» Programming Languages: I have proficiency in JavaScript, C, and Java and I can use them for various testing and development purposes.<br />
+» Programming Languages: I have proficiency in JavaScript and Python I can use it for various testing and development purposes.<br />
 » API Testing: I can test APIs with Postman and verify their functionality, performance, and security.<br />
 » Performance Testing: I can conduct load, stress, and capacity testing with JMeter and analyze the results and bottlenecks of the system under test.<br />
-» Databases: I have hands-on experience in writing complex SQL queries in MySQL databases. <br />
+» Databases: I have hands-on experience in writing SQL queries in MySQL databases. <br />

 Fields​ ​of​ ​Technical​ ​Skill:<br />
 ▬▬▬▬▬▬▬▬▬▬<br />